 #4 – Help your child notice his shortcomings and do not reject authorities

 It is very easy to assume that since you have known your child all his life, you know best how he should train.
 Unfortunately, this is often not the case.
 As parents, we often do not look at our children objectively.
 That is why it is so important to get feedback from sports coaches and educators.
-Most of them really care about the development of young athletes, and in addition they have specialist knowledge, which many parents lack.
+Most of them really care about the development of young athletes, and in addition, they have specialist knowledge, which many parents lack.
+That’s another advantage that might help to raise an elite athlete.

 If the coach did not put your child in the starting lineup, it does not mean that he does not see his potential.
 For example, he might think that the young player is not ready yet or needs additional training.
 The road to becoming an elite athlete is long, it requires the right mentality and humility.